IT-STAR-Technology/citrix-hypervisor-sdk/docs/overview.md

 So far we have a running VM (that we assumed the existence of at the start of this example) and a fresh VDI that we just created.
-Right now, these are both independent objects that exist on the XenServer Host, but there is nothing linking them together.
+Right now, these are both independent objects that exist on the Citrix Hypervisor Host, but there is nothing linking them together.
 So our next step is to create such a link, associating the VDI with our VM.